Finham Park School: 2010-2020

+2020 Onwards

-In December 2022, Finham Park School's 'E Block' was opened and is officially called 'Peter Burns Performing Arts Centre' this space provides extra classrooms, a large music suite, a large performing arts studio plus a large canteen/kitchen to provide extra catering facilities before school, at break and lunch time.
+In 2022, after approximately 15 years of use, Finham Park School's 'E Block' was torn down after being used as a 'temporary structure' to house a satellite canteen and the music department.
+Construction then began to replace the run-down portable building with a permanent brick and mortar structure, named the 'Peter Burns Performing Arts Centre', which opened in 2023.
+The project cost £5.1M, and the space provides extra classrooms, a large music suite, a large performing arts studio, plus a large canteen/kitchen to provide extra catering facilities before school, at break, and lunch time.

-At present, the main buildings are being repainted dark blue and white as well as having new dark grey aluminium windows fitted to replace the old Double Glazed windows.
+At present, the main buildings are being repainted dark blue and white as well as having new dark grey aluminium windows fitted to replace the old glazed windows.

-In 2025, Chris Bishop resigned as Headteacher and David Bedford was chosen to be the new Headteacher.
+In 2025, Chris Bishop resigned as Headteacher and David Bedford, previous Headteacher of Blue Coat school, was chosen to be the new Headteacher of Finham Park School.

-Bishop Ullathorne RC School is close by, towards the A45.
-The school gates of the two schools are between 5 and 10 minutes walking distance.

 Colleges

+Originally the school was divided into four houses: Leasowes, Manor, Stivichall and Cryfield.
+Then Stretton, Ryton, Waverley and Kingswood houses were added as the school approached capacity.
+During a restructure, school houses were then split into Newton, Ada, Whittle, and Galileo; but in 2008 the houses were changed along with a new vertical tutoring system.
+The new vertical system condensed the houses back to four: North, East, South and West.

-The school now has five colleges:
+In 2020, the school approached capacity again and changed to have five colleges: